-Jeremy Corbyn said:”There is human warmth in all of us, there’s a sense of community in all of us.”
+Jeremy Corbyn’s words were: “There is human warmth in all of us, there’s a sense of community in all of us.”

-Crack magazine says the sample is taken from a speech in Birmingham recently by Jeremy Corbyn.
+Crack magazine says the sample is taken from a speech Made in Birmingham, of Jeremy Corbyn’s.

 Jeremy really is very cool after all – digital, termite-cool.

-Is it good to steal, sample, chop up, edit, and compress a sense of community and political vision into a light dance track for hedonists to dance and go crazy to, enjoying themselves?
+Is it good to steal, sample, chop up, and compress community and political vision into a light dance track for hedonists to dance and go crazy to?

-If we could manufacture, simulate, copy and download socialism, how many would sign up for it?
-And make a mash up mix of it?
+If we manufacture a simulation and make socialism available for download, how many will sign up for it?
+And make a viral, mash up mix of it?

 Would that be a good thing?

-Or does warm, living, breathing, thinking, human common sense that speaks up for us and them—and me—say that such a thing is absurd?
+Or does warm, living, breathing, thinking, human common sense that speaks up for us and them—and myself—say that such a thing is absurd?

 Or divisive?
-And leads to breakdown and fragmentation?
+Leads to breakdown and fragmentation?
+Piracy?
+Infringement?

 Chuck Close’s analog, painted pixels in a huge self-portrait.

-Should his soft, human spirit be running upon the people’s hardware?
+Should Jeremy’s soft, snowy, human analog of a spirit be running upon the people’s hardware?